aickin/react-dom-stream-example/README.md

 NODE_ENV=production npm start
 ```

-It is a very simple page that reads out a recursive tree of simple divs, using either `ReactDOM.renderToString` or `ReactDOMStream.renderToStream`.
+It is a very simple page that reads out a recursive tree of simple divs, using either `ReactDOM.renderToString` or `ReactDOMStream.renderToString`.
 You can access it at:

 ```
 http://localhost:{PORT}/{renderMethod}?depth={d}&breadth={b}